Je te rends ton amour: Promotion and live performances

-Mylène Farmer sang "Je te rends ton amour" in two television shows: First, in La Fureur du parc (in playback) on 19 June.
+Mylène Farmer sang "Je te rends ton amour" on two television shows: First, in La Fureur du parc (in playback) on 19 June.
 The show was broadcast in the Parc des Princes, in Paris.
 Farmer accepted to perform her song provided to sing at the lead of the program.
-She appeared suddenly from the ground, standing on a platform that rose in the airs.
+She appeared suddenly from the ground, standing on a platform that rose in the air.
 Then, in 50 Ans de tubes on 30 July, in which the singer performed the song in a works gallery of the French sculptor Caesar, in Provence.
-At these occasions, Farmer wore the same dress as for the video.
+At these occasions, Farmer wore the same dress that she had worn in the video.
 This dress was made by the British fashion designer John Galliano.
 As Farmer was not allowed to wear it again for her 2000 tour, she did make a similar dress.

 Regarding the tours, "Je te rends ton amour" was first performed during the 1999, in which Farmer wore a red dress with a very long trainand and performed on a platform, while the stage turns red; in February and March, Farmer added a repetition a cappella with the audience and a new musical direction.
 Second, the song was performed during the 2009 tours: Farmer wore an asymmetrical business suit composed of a white tutu underneath, and the stage was covered with red light.
-The song was also selected for inclusion in the track listing of 2006 concerts Avant que l'ombre... à Bercy; it had even been sung during the rehearsals, but was finally rejected.
+The song was selected for inclusion in the track listing of 2006 concerts Avant que l'ombre... à Bercy; it had even been sung during the rehearsals, but was finally rejected.
+It was performed again during Mylene Farmer 2019 with Farmer sitting on a wolf throne with a demonic holograph displayed on the jumbo screen behind her.
+As the performance draws to a close, she strikes a pose that evokes the Desobeissance album cover.